GenomicDataInfrastructure/gdi-userportal-docs/content/docs/ckan/harvester/harvesting-fair-data-points/_index.md

 ---
-title: Testing Harvesting of FAIR Data Points
+title: Testing harvesting of FAIR Data Points
 ---

 First, make sure that the `fairdatapointharvester` extension has been added to the CKAN plugins.